 Our Tips for Retirees Moving to France - Part 1

-If you are considering moving to France to start a new chapter of your life, there are some things you can do to make the transition easier.
+If you are considering moving to France to start a new chapter in your life, there are some steps you can take to make the transition easier.
 In this 2-part series of articles, we will discuss some important things you can do before the move.

 Part 1 will focus on two key areas: learning the language and exploring healthcare options in your new location.
-Part 2 will provide guidance on how to prepare your finances, cope with leaving your loved ones behind, and remind you that France is only a couple of hours away if you are moving from the UK.
+Part 2 provides guidance on preparing your finances, coping with leaving your loved ones behind, and reminding you that France is only a couple of hours away if you are moving from the UK.

 Here are our first 3 Top Tips you should consider doing before leaving the UK: